mylovelykohai/Team-Computer/Sentiment/README.md

 4. test.txt
 5. SentimentAnalysisData.xlsx

+## train.py
+### Run this first
+This file is responcible for training and exporting both the model and the vectorizer.
+It uses SentimentAnalysisData.xlsx

 ## Predict.py
 Predict.py is used to do singular predictions of text, this will be the script used by the app to analyse text data and apply a emotion to them.